Silverlink

-Silverlink was a train operating company in the United Kingdom owned by National Express that operated the North London Railways franchise from March 1997 until November 2007.
+Silverlink was a British train operating company owned by National Express that operated the North London Railways franchise from March 1997 until November 2007.
 At the end of 2007, Silverlink Metro services were taken over by London Overground and Silverlink County services were taken over by London Midland.

 History

 The North London Railways franchise was awarded to National Express on 7 February 1997.
 National Express commenced operating the franchise on 3 March 1997.

 After initially trading as North London Railways, in September 1997 the franchise was rebranded as Silverlink.

 The franchise was due to finish on 15 October 2006, but on 11 August 2006 the Department for Transport granted an extension until 10 November 2007.
 Upon its closure, its London metro services were taken over by London Overground and the remainder were merged with Central Trains' western services to form London Midland.